Skip to main content

 Here is an overview of the scientific operations that the participants will experience:

-• Measurements of the optical and physical properties of sea ice and overlaying snow cover
+• Measurements of the optical and physical properties of sea ice

 Exchange with the Qikiqtarjuaq community